MA in Econ Development

 - Statement of purpose.
 This is typically two pages in length, double spaced, and about your interest in Economics

 - GRE scores.
-We accept GRE scores that are no more than 5 years old.
-We like to see applicants with at least 450 on the verbal section and 650 on the quantitative section.
+We like to see applicants with at least 150 on the verbal section and 151 on the quantitative section.
 We do not accept the GMAT.
 Our ETS department code is 1801 and USC (school code) is 4852.

 - Transcripts.
 USC must receive sealed and official transcripts from your respective university.
 They must be sent directly to USC Graduate Admissions, not to the Department of Economics.
 The address can be found when you begin the online application.
 If you are an international applicant, you must provide transcripts in English and original language.

-- TOEFL.
-All international students are required to submit a valid TOEFL exam (only 2 years old) unless you received an undergraduate degree from an English speaking school.
+- TOEFL/IELTS.
+All international students are required to submit a valid TOEFL exam (only 2 years old) or IELTS unless you received an undergraduate degree from an English speaking school.
 International students can be exempt from taking language classes at USC if you have a combined score of 100 on the TOEFL with at least a score of 20 on each section.
 If you do not have a combined score of 100, or if you have below 20 on any section, you will have to take the ISE exam when you get to USC.
-The university does not accept the TSE exam or the IELTS exam.

 - Three Letters of Recommendation.
 (Can be uploaded through the online application system).